The Role of Sequence Information in Minimal Models of Molecular Assembly: Conclusion

+An initially surprising result was the degree of inefficiency with which the information in the sequence program is used to direct assembly in the models with only attractive inter-tile interactions.
+The mechanistic nature of the assembly process has a large effect, and the failure of many sequences to form deterministic, well-defined structures necessitates more tile types, which in turn results in redundancy, further increasing inefficiency.

 This highly abstract study was initially motivated by the biologically relevant question of what a pre-formed backbone contributes to the self-assembly of RNA and proteins.
 Our results suggest that, at least in simplified models, the presence of a backbone has a qualitative, rather than merely quantitative, effect on the number of structures that can be reliably formed with a finite set of building blocks, and that both the sequence and the geometric constraints imposed by the backbone are important in directing successful assembly.
-These results are likely to generalise beyond the specific details of the model considered here, but it would also be instructive to explore more realistic models.
+These results are likely to generalise beyond the specific details of the model considered here.
+Moreover, it is interesting to note that both proteins \cite{Li1996} and RNA \cite{Dingle2015} have large neutral spaces, within which many sequences fold into the same structure, and also that many sequences do not produce well-defined folds \cite{Sidl2025}.
+Both imply some degree of inefficiency in terms of converting the sequence program into structure formation.

+Nonetheless, it would also be instructive to explore more realistic models.
 In particular, biological assembly occurs at finite temperature with interactions of moderate strength.
 Contacts can form and break, and cooperativity between units is essential in forming long-lasting bonds.
 Indeed, the need for cooperative interactions may explain how RNA folding can operate with only 4 unique bases, and protein folding can occur with only 20 different side chains; in practice, cooperatively interacting domains likely provide a much larger effective set of building blocks to direct assembly.
 Testing this hypothesis with a model of backboned assembly that incorporates finite interaction strengths and cooperative bonding would be a natural next step.

-\bmhead{Funding} JEG was supported by an Imperial College President’s PhD Scholarship, and TEO by a Royal Society University Research Fellowship.